sutta » mn » Majjhima Nikāya 38

 uccāsayanamahāsayanā paṭivirato hoti,

-They avoid high and luxurious beds.
+They refrain from high and luxurious beds.

 jātarūparajatapaṭiggahaṇā paṭivirato hoti,

-They avoid receiving gold and money,
+They refrain from receiving gold and currency,

 āmakadhaññapaṭiggahaṇā paṭivirato hoti,